nguyenhan-se/erb_flutter_boilerplate/README.md

 1. [Change Splash Screen: flutter_native_splash](https://pub.dev/packages/flutter_native_splash)
 1. Setup the release build configuration, see the [Building](#building) section.
-1. Setup Codecov for the repository, see the [Codecov documentation](https://docs.codecov.com/docs/quick-start).
-1. Setup GitPod for the environment, see the [GitPod documentation](https://www.gitpod.io/docs/quickstart/flutter#flutter-quickstart).
-1. (**Important!**) Update the [LICENSE](./LICENSE.md) file.
-I give permission to relicense any code provided in this template, but the licenses of the packages must still be followed.
+1. Setup Codecov for the repository, see the [Codecov documentation](https://docs.codecov.com/docs/quick-start). code provided in this template, but the licenses of the packages must still be followed.
-1. Delete this `Template: Getting Started` section from the README.

 ### Change App/Package Name